 Have you tried treating dark spots on your own without getting the results you want?
-Do you constantly see new dark spots appear as others fade?
+Do you see new dark spots appear as others fade?

-Before and after treatment
+Before and after treatment for dark spots

 Dark spots and patches often appear when:

-A pimple or patch of psoriasis clears
+A pimple or patch of psoriasis clears.

-A wound caused by an insect bite, cut, burn, or other injury heals
+A wound caused by an insect bite, cut, burn, or other injury heals.

-You take (or apply) certain medications
+You take (or apply) certain medications.

-A skin or hair care product irritates your skin
+A skin or hair care product irritates your skin.

-Changes due to hormones occur, such as during pregnancy
+Hormonal changes occur, such as during pregnancy.

 If the color lies deep in your skin, however, fading can take years.
 Discoloration that lies deep in the skin is often slate blue to gray in color.
 It may also be brown, but the brown is much darker than your natural skin color.